 You can choose to pay by credit card, electronic funds transfer or BPAY.

 Note: To meet the application requirements you must pay any amount (including an amount in respect of a tax or penalty) that is due and payable by you to the APVMA (including under a law of another jurisdiction or the agvet law).

 The application must contain a summary as to why it does not require technical assessment to satisfy the statutory criteria.
 In particular, why it does not require technical assessment of risks to residues/trade, workplace health and safety, environment, target safety and efficacy.
-For example, this may include nomination of a reference product.
+For example, this may include nomination of a single reference product.

 Consent for use from the relevant authorising party (if applicable)

 When protected information is listed for a reference product, the applicant must obtain consent for use from the relevant authorising party or parties.
 This consent for use must be explicit and include the relevant data numbers.